rethinkdb/rethinkdb-rs/1-get-started/cli-options.md

 * `rethinkdb index-rebuild`: rebuild outdated secondary indexes

 For more information about subcommands, type `rethinkdb help [subcommand]` at the command line.

+For information about running RethinkDB as a proxy server, read [Running a proxy node](/docs/sharding-and-replication/#running-a-proxy-node) in "Scaling, sharding and replication."